-Table 14 (page 29) displays characteristics of the sparsest and densest districts in the state.
+Table 16 (page 35) displays characteristics of the sparsest and densest districts in the state.

 Sparsity Guarantee.
-Beginning in fiscal year 2010, a school district that closes a school facility is eligible for at least as much sparsity revenue as it received in the previous school year, and beginning in fiscal year 2011, a district that loses sparsity revenue because of a neighboring district's decision to relocate a school is eligible for at least as much sparsity revenue as it received in the previous school year.
+A school district that closes a school facility is eligible for at least as much sparsity revenue as it received in the previous school year.
+A district that loses sparsity revenue because of a neighboring district's decision to relocate a school is eligible for at least as much sparsity revenue as it received in the previous school year.